isomerpages/psd-publicservice/pages/The Singapore Public Service.md

 <p>Improving the lives of Singaporeans is core to the Public Service’s mission.&nbsp;Public
-officers are expected to always do what is right and reasonable with empathy and respect for the people that they serve, while having the overall interest Singapore and Singaporeans in mind.</p>
+officers are expected to always do what is right and reasonable with empathy and respect for the people that they serve, while having the overall interest of Singapore and Singaporeans in mind.</p>
 <h4>Excellence</h4>
 <p>The Public Service continuously seeks to improve its policies, programmes
 and people, and work as One Public Service and with partners and citizens